Last Updated on December 11, 2024

 “It depends.” – probably the most favorite phrase of programmers and lawyers.
 “It depends” because there is always a hidden context behind any question or problem.
 In addition, everything is changeable, so the solution always relies on something.
 In the IT industry, which is probably the fastest-changing industry in the market, this is clearly visible.
 Many solutions or technologies have existed in projects for many years.
 Some are already obsolete, but this is the result of past decisions that were probably right at the time, and yet the environment has changed.

 When various application servers were created, did anyone think about containers or orchestration at the time?
 Of course not, because projects like Docker didn’t exist then.
-The same was with version control systems and code repositories.
+The same was with version control systems and source code repositories.
 Most IT projects today use various hosting services of the Git system, but it was different back then.
 The SVN system used to reign supreme and, in the context of the time, it was a good choice.
 It was only the passage of time and the development of other technologies that led to the necessity (or possibility) of migrating projects from SVN to Git.
+The Git version control system, being a distributed system, allows developers to save snapshots of the project locally, commit changes without connecting to a central server, establish branching and merging, and track project history.
 However, keep in mind that Git itself is “only” an engine, a tool that requires hosting – either own or external.
 The latter is the most common choice, and the most popular hosting services have tens of millions of users each.

 Currently, there are three most popular services.
-They are: Bitbucket, GitLab, and GitHub.
+They are Bitbucket, GitLab, and GitHub.
 At first glance, they do the same thing, though they differ in detail.
 GitHub strongly supports open-source projects, and in recent years, GitHub Actions has been betting on the possibilities offered by CI/CD.
+GitHub now allows users to create unlimited private repositories for free, which was previously a feature more commonly associated with GitLab.
 GitLab, which seems to be a step ahead of GitHub when it comes to the aforementioned automation, also offers the ability to self-host GitLab on our own servers.
-Bitbucket, on the other hand, as a tool from Atlassian, integrates very well with its other applications, like Jira or Bamboo.
+Bitbucket, on the other hand, as a tool from Atlassian, integrates very well with its other applications, like Jira, Confluence or Bamboo.

 I mentioned that GitLab might be a better solution from a CI/CD perspective.
 Well… maybe.
 But that’s not the only determinant.
 GitHub is certainly an equally good tool, on top of that, it is being developed very rapidly.
 Also, what is worth mentioning is the GitHub Enterprise Server service and its Backup Utilities, which is a backup system installed on a separate host.
 It works as a typical backup tool, by making regular snapshots of the original server.
 However, we can also use third-party solutions to do such work in a more convenient way.